George Wedgworth

 He was born in Starkville, MS and moved to Belle Glade, FL when he was two years old where his father, Herman Wedgworth was a plant pathologist for the University of Florida.
+He earned a degree in agricultural engineering at Michigan State University where he became a member of Phi Kappa Tau fraternity.
 In the 1950s, George founded the Florida Celery Exchange and served in leadership roles in the Florida Sugar Marketing & Terminal Association, the Florida Molasses Exchange Inc, the Florida Fruit and Vegetable Association among other organizations.